anonaeka/T2A2-Marketplace/README.md

 - belongs_to :buyer, class_name: "User"
 - belongs_to :seller, class_name: "User"

-Is setting to Order Our model has Who uses id / foreign_key?
-It will be recorded and returned to the same place using belongsTo, always keeping the other ids id.
+It's set to Order our model has Who uses id / foreign_key.
+It will be recorded and returned to the same place using belongsTo, always keeping the other ids.

+### Active_Storage
+- has_one_attached :image

+When an image file is attached, Active_Storage will send data in cloudinary to display alongside product list.

 ## Discuss the database relations